isomerpages/govtech-stp/_work-pass-holder-lane/02c-owph-faq.md

 ---
 title: Frequently Asked Questions
 permalink: /wphl/owph-faq
-third_nav_title: All Other Work Pass Holders employed by companies and thier dependants
+third_nav_title: All Other Work Pass Holders employed by companies and their dependants
 ---

 ## FAQ for All Other Work Pass Holders employed by companies and their dependants